Preliminary Research Presentation and Exam

 If I am serving on a PRP committee, do I have to read the PRP report before appearing for the exam?

-- Yes, you will be attesting to this fact in Part II of the CS-09 PRP Exam Report.
-You also need to come prepared with your feedback on the report.
+- Yes, you need to come prepared with your feedback on the report.

 Do I have to be present in the faculty meeting in which the PRPs are discussed?